cantino/mcfly/README.md

 * Rebinds `CTRL-R` to bring up a full-screen reverse history search with very smart prioritization.
 * Augments your shell history to track return status, timestamp, and execution directory.
 * Unicode support throughout.
+* Also writes to your existing shell history file so you can stop using McFly whenever you want.
+* Simple command to scrub a history item from the database and shell history.
+* Designed to be extensible in the future for other shells.
-* Written in Rust, so it's super fast.
+* Written in Rust, so it's fast and reliable.

 ## Prioritization

 The key feature of McFly is smart command prioritization.
-The goal is for the command you want to run to be as close to the first suggestion as possible.
+The goal is for the command you want to run to always be one of the suggestions.

 When suggesting a command, McFly takes into consideration:

 * The directory where you ran the command.
 You're more likely to run the same command in the same directory in the future.
 * What commands you typed before the command (e.g., the command's context).
 * How often you run the command.
-* When you ran the command.
+* When you last ran the command.
-* The command's exit status.
+* The command's historical exit status.
 You probably don't want to run old failed commands.

 ## Installation